-There are so many outstanding ice-fishing opportunities across the Midwest, but one location that has become a favored destination of mine and of many others is Big Stone Lake in west-central Minnesota.
+There are so many outstanding ice-fishing locations and opportunities across the Midwest, but one location that has become a favored destination of mine and of many others is Big Stone Lake in west-central Minnesota.
 Actually, the east shore of the lake is in Minnesota, the west shore is in South Dakota.
 Big Stone is a wide spot in the Minnesota River.
 It’s an outstanding fishery whenever seasons are open, but lately, the perch bite on Big Stone under the ice has been getting a lot of attention, and there’s a reason for that: The perch are plentiful and abundant.
 You may have to look around a while to find them, as perch can wander quite a bit.
 Once you find the area they’re hanging in though, action can be fast.

 My first ice-fishing trip of the year in 2014 was to Big Stone.
 We arrived at Big Stone in the mid-afternoon during a warming trend.
 We were told that the bite had been good, but it was coming in flurries.
 The perch would move in and we would catch them, then they would move on, only to come back in twenty or thirty minutes.

 We drilled a bunch of holes in eight to ten feet of water.
 We fished a hole longer than we usually would because we knew that the perch would eventually come through.
 However, after ten minutes of not seeing a fish on the sonar, we moved.
 Fished again for ten minutes, if no action, we moved again.
 Finally, we found a group of perch, and they were biters.